.: a b o u t .: C A L L F O R P A P E R S .: i s s u e s .: p a p e r s b y t o p i c .: p a p e r s b y a u t h o r

 The web page design © Aleš Bičan (bican at phil.muni.cz).

-The Inkburrow font (the one with which Linguistica is written in the logo) is a free font downloadable at the 1001 Free Fonts web page.
+The Inkburrow font (the font in which Linguistica is written in the logo) is a free font downloadable at the 1001 Free Fonts web page.

-The Good Times font (the one with which ONLINE is written in the logo) is a free font downloadable at the Larabie Fonts web page.
+The Good Times font (the font in which ONLINE is written in the logo) is a free font downloadable at the Larabie Fonts web page.

-The ALS Script font (the one with which the headers such as About are written) is a free font downloadable at Digital Graphic Labs.
+The ALS Script font (the font in which the headers such as About are written) is a free font downloadable at Digital Graphic Labs.

 The web pages are compliant with the XHTML 1.0 Transitional and CSS standards.
 The Transitional DTD ensures that the web pages be viewable in probably all current browsers.
-The browsers not supporting HTML 4.0 (which implies they do not understand Cascade Style Sheets) are incompatible with these pages.
-However, recent browsers should support the XHTML code, because this is the officially recommended standard for the world wide web pages.
+Browsers which do not support HTML 4.0 (and thus do not understand Cascade Style Sheets) are incompatible with these pages.
+However, recent browsers should support the XHTML code, because this is the officially recommended standard for World-Wide Web pages.

 Linguistica ONLINE also follows the Dublin Core metadata standard.